 Bounded by the Kaweka and Ruahine ranges, Hawke's Bay is known as the fruit basket of New Zealand.
 You can't travel far without seeing a vineyard or an orchard, and the region produces some of the country's finest wines.
 Roughly 25 years ago, a dry, barren area known as the Gimblett Gravels was about to be mined for gravel.
 Then an enterprising vine grower took a gamble and purchased the land.
 The stony soil turned out to be a boon for grapevines because it retains heat, and now several wineries benefit from its toasty conditions.
 Chardonnay is the most important white variety here; you'll also find Sauvignon Blanc, Bordeaux varieties, and Syrah.

-On the coast east of Hawke's Bay is Cape Kidnappers and its colony of gannets, a fascinating area that is home to as many as 15,000 of these large seabirds.
-To the south, the architecturally notable town of Hastings sits near the adorable town of Havelock North, known locally as "the Village," with the Te Mata Peak rising dramatically beyond.
+On the coast east of Hawke's Bay is Cape Kidnappers, a fascinating spot that is home to as many as 20,000 gannets.
+To the south, you'll find Hastings, which is blessed with art deco buildings, and adorable Havelock North (known locally as "the Village"), with the Te Mata Peak rising dramatically beyond.